What’s missing from Strategy Execution? (Strategy execution methodologies series. Post 5)

 Since 1993, when Hammer and Champy famously quoted the following 70% failure rate, it has been burned into our collective conscious: “Sadly, we must report that despite the success stories described in previous chapters, many companies that begin re-engineering don’t succeed at it…Our unscientific estimate is that as many as 50 percent to 70 percent of the organizations that undertake a re-engineering effort do not achieve the dramatic results they intended.”

-This has been reiterated in subsequent studies (for example “Success Rates for Different Types of Organizational Change” and repeated ad nauseum by every consultant selling a solution (a challenge from our chairman here).
+This has been reiterated in subsequent studies (for example “Success Rates for Different Types of Organizational Change” and repeated ad nauseum by every consultant selling a solution.

 Notwithstanding all the sales pressure, it has resonated with leaders and managers alike precisely because it reflects our common frustrations.